 Real strawberry jello doesn’t come out of a box.
 It starts with fresh fruit and real ingredients.
-Packaged in reusable containers, this fresh strawberry jello is a great addition to school lunches.
+Packaged in reusable containers, this homemade jello is a great addition to school lunches or after school snacks.

 This is a sponsored post.
 Mighty Nest provided Loriel with a collection of lunch containers to work with as she created this post.